 This new title is not yet available in the UK, we are taking advanced orders and will dispatch late September / early October 2021.
 Please note that your payment will be taken in advance.

-A fresh new perspective on nature dyeing.
+A fresh new perspective on natural dyeing.
 This book explores the rich cultural traditions of natural colours from around the world and introduces new ways to explore natural dyeing for yourself.

-Forget the complicated and smelly chemistry of the indigo vat and explore a simple way of coaxing the colour from fresh leaves, discover safe methods of extracting colour from lichen, or learn how create prints by smashing plants on fabric.
-See how to combine rusty metal with tannin, or onion skins with pickling alum to produce natural colours on cloth.
+Forget the complicated and smelly chemistry of the indigo vat and explore a simple way of coaxing the colour from fresh leaves, discover safe methods of extracting colour from lichen, or learn how create prints on fabric with plants.
+See how to combine rusty metal with tannin, or onion skins with alum to produce natural colours on cloth.

 Explore the possibilities of natural dyeing and methods of extracting the colour.
 Broaden your understanding of mordants, plant a dyer’s garden, and learn new techniques.

 Table of Contents:

 - The Crutchley Archive: A Dyer’s Legacy by Anita Quye, Dominique Cardon, and Jenny Balfour Paul